 View this post on Instagram

-We love this show so much we have watched the Hocus Pocus Villain Spelltacular show twice in one night.
-The Hocus Pocus Villain Spelltacular show takes place several times on each MNSSHP night so you have plenty of opportunities to see it during the party.
+We love this show so much we have watched the Hocus Pocus Villain Spelltacular twice in one night.
+The Hocus Pocus Villain Spelltacular show takes place several times on each Mickey’s Not-So-Scary Halloween Party night, so you have a few opportunities to see it during the party.

 Disney’s Not So Spooky Spectacular Fireworks Show

-Starting this year, Mickey’s Not-So-Scary Halloween party will have a completely new Halloween Fireworks show.
-Jack Skellington hosts the projection show with help from his dog Zero.
+Mickey’s Not-So-Scary Halloween party has a completely new Halloween fireworks show for 2019.
+Jack Skellington hosts Disney’s Not So Spooky Spectacular fireworks with help from his dog Zero.

-They tell a story of Mickey, Minnie, Donald, and Goofy who find themselves exploring a mysterious haunted house while they are out trick-or-treating.
-I can’t wait to see this new castle projection show and firework display at our first Mickey’s Not-So-Scary Halloween Party of 2019.
+They tell the story of Mickey, Minnie, Donald, and Goofy who find themselves exploring a mysterious haunted house while they are out trick-or-treating.
+Disney’s Not So Spooky Spectacular is an incredible upgrade from the previous Halloween fireworks which were also very good.

 Many people love the trick-or-treating option during Mickey’s Not-So-Scary Halloween party.
 There are designated trick-or-treat locations throughout the park where cast members distribute candy.
 Unfortunately, because of my daughter’s food allergy we had not been able to participate in the trick-or-treating until recently.